andrewckt/building-classfier-from-posters/README.md

 # Multi-Label Image Classifier for Netflix Movies & Korean Dramas

-The repository provides all the files used to build a multi-label image classification model using movie posters with keras in jupyter notebook.
+The repository provides all the files used to build a multi-label image classification model using movie posters with keras in jupyter notebook to classify their genres.
 The idea came about from looking at other projects such as the one listed [here](https://www.analyticsvidhya.com/blog/2019/04/build-first-multi-label-image-classification-model-python/).
+Seems like something fun to do given the circuit breaker implemented for everybody to stay home.
+Good to gatch up on some Netflix movies and dramas.

+The apporach using Keras applications are simpler to approach and explain to make for better understanding.
 There are a couple of things we can add on to it.

-It uses a relatively simple model with about 0.24 validation loss.
-Pre-trained models can be used instead to tey to better that and improve the classfication accuracy which we infer tobe about 90%.
+The previous work uses a relatively simple model with about 0.24 validation loss.
+Perhaps pre-trained models can be used instead to tey to better that and improve the classfication accuracy which we infer to be about 90%.

-Secondly on a lighter note, after doing this particular project,  I can finally take some time to catch up with the latest movies or even the latest Korean dramas, something I haven't been doing for a while.

-We can also see if the model can be used to predict the genres of the latest popular dramas at this time of wrting such as Itaewon Class and Crash Landing on You.
+Secondly on a lighter note, after doing this particular project,  I can also take some time to catch up with the latest movies or even the latest Korean dramas, not knowing their specific genres.
+We can also see if the model can be used to predict the genres of the latest popular dramas.
+At this time of writing, korean dramas such as Itaewon Class and Crash Landing on You look to be the hot ones.

 <p align="center">
   <img src="testing/kdrama.jpg">
 </p>

 ## The Difference Between Multi-Labels & Multi-Class
+Since a movie can have more than 1 genre, we are looking at multi-label classification as opposed to multi-classification.
-Suppose we are given images of shapes to be classified into their corresponding categories.
+To provide the differentiation between the 2, suppose we are given images of shapes to be classified into their corresponding categories.
 For ease of understanding, let’s assume there are a total of 4 shapes (circle, rectangle, square and triangle) in which a given image can be classified.
 Now, there can be two scenarios:

   1. Multi-class
   Each image contains only a single shape (either of the above 4 shapes) and hence, it can only be classified in one of the 4